"Call it a Clan, call it a Network, call it a Tribe, call it a Family. Whatever you call it, whoever you are, you need one." - Jane Howard .

 Gas Prices

 1. Fill up your car or truck in the morning when the temperature is still cool.
 Remember that all service stations have their storage tanks buried below ground; and the colder the ground, the denser the gasoline.
 When it gets warmer gasoline expands, so if you're filling up in the afternoon or in the evening, what should be a gallon is not exactly a gallon.
 In the petroleum business, the specific gravity and temperature of the fuel (gasoline, diesel, jet fuel, ethanol and other petroleum products) are significant.
 Every truckload that we load is temperature-compensated so that the indicated gallonage is actually the amount pumped.
-A one-degree rise in temperature is a big deal for businesses, but service stations don't have temperature compensation at their pumps .
+A one-degree rise in temperature is a big deal for businesses, but service stations don't have temperature compensation at their pumps .2.
+If a tanker truck is filling the station's tank at the time you want to buy gas, do not fill up; most likely dirt and sludge in the tank is being stirred up when gas is being delivered, and you might be transferring that dirt from the bottom of their tank into your car's tank.

 3. Fill up when your gas tank is half-full (or half-empty), because the more gas you have in your tank the less air there is and gasoline evap orates rapidly, especially when it's warm.
 (Gasoline storage tanks have an internal floating 'roof' membrane to act as a barrier between the gas and the atmosphere, thereby minimizing evaporation.)